pancanin/RayTracer/README.md

 Create a bare-minimum ray tracer for learning graphics programming.
 RT is a program that takes 3D objects and creates a 2D image based on camera, lighting, materials and more.

+:warning: Parking this project to brush up on linear algebra and ray tracing. :warning:

 ![writing BG flag to file](https://github.com/pancanin/RayTracer/blob/master/helpful_materials/bg-flag.PNG?raw=true)

 ### Simple positional shader based on ray